Leikt/fortinet-parsing/README.md

 ## Prerequisites

 1. Install the requirements with `python -m pip install ./requirements.txt`
-2. Install the packages with `python -m pip install fortiweb_conf_parser generate_xlsx`
+2. Navigate to the fortinet_reporting folder

 ## Parse configuration